 Elective courses don’t necessarily count towards general education or program requirements, and they’re also somewhat less important to your ability to graduate with a particular degree.
 If a school designates most of your transfer credits as electives (e.g., perhaps you took a course in creative writing rather than college composition, or perhaps a business administration program you’re applying to is transferring some of your credits in as communication electives), you’ll likely still have a significant number of general education or program requirement courses to take at your new institution.

 Program requirement courses usually require the most course equivalency research, and every discipline approaches their courses a bit differently.
 In general, upper-level science, technology, engineering and math (STEM) courses are the least likely to transfer, especially if it’s been more than 10 years since you took them.
 Here are some specific reasons why:

-- Technology keeps advancing and changing rapidly.
-Year-to-year, STEM disciplines are discovering new concepts, processes and techniques.
-The knowledge also changes to keep pace with research and development confirmations in medicine, biotechnology, engineering and computer science, to name just a few industries.
+- Technology advances rapidly.
+Every year, STEM disciplines are discovering new concepts, processes and techniques.
+That means that courses must change in order to keep pace with research and development in medicine, biotechnology, engineering and computer science, to name just a few industries.